 In the graph, we can see a clear dip in both conversion and staff minutes per visitor at the busiest time of the day.

 So, this is the period of day in which we need additional staff help.

 We have successfully solved the problem we had in London, but what is the situation with our other stores?

-All the granularity levels, from weekly to minute and from fleet to sku are easily accessible in the Monolith system and can be used to gain insights and test actions.
+All the granularity levels, from weekly to minute and from fleet to sku are easily accessible in the StoreDNA system and can be used to gain insights and test actions.